 We are looking for riders skilled in ground work, comfortable handling spirited horses in open country and riding young horses.
-Our youngest horse is a four-yr. old Arab gelding, very sweet and calm for his age.
+Our youngest horse is a five-yr. old Arab gelding, very sweet and calm for his age.

 The ranch is situated in Oaxaca's Tlacolula Valley only a 35 mins drive from the city of Oaxaca.
 Oaxaca is one of Mexico's most diverse regions, both culturally as well as nature wise.
 Living on the ranch and working with the local members of our team will give you an in dept view of rural mexican lifestyle (the owners are Mexican/Canadians along with a staff of 4 Mexicans).
 Rojas is a village that produces traditional cheese and still is sustained by agriculture.
 People here are very wecoming and quite used to foreigners as there are two other projects in the village who frequently have volunteers.
 Apart from practicing your Spanish with them, you will find that the locals just love to share their knowledge of the land, their culture and view of live with anyone who'll listen.